 That's the good news.
-But the bad news is, swine flu can still be serious, and
+But the bad news is, swine flu can still be serious, and it's still widespread.

 2. Don't count on a face mask to prevent swine flu infection.

 According to the CDC, it's not clear how effective face masks are at preventing the transmission of the H1N1 or seasonal influenza viruses.
 The same is true for N95 respirators worn snugly over the face as filters.